porterbmoody/datascienceisawsome/docs/transform.md

 #> [365 rows x 4 columns]
 ```

-Note the use of `reset_index()` to remove pandas creation of a [MultiIndex](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html#advanced-hierarchical).
+Note the use of `.reset_index()` to remove pandas creation of a [MultiIndex](https://pandas.pydata.org/pandas-docs/stable/user_guide/advanced.html#advanced-hierarchical).
 You can read more about the use of grouby in pandas with their [Group By: split-apply-combine user Guid documentation](https://pandas.pydata.org/pandas-docs/stable/user_guide/groupby.html)

-Together `groupby()` and `agg()` provide one of the tools that you'll use most commonly when working with pandas: grouped summaries.
+Together `.groupby()` and `.agg()` provide one of the tools that you'll use most commonly when working with pandas: grouped summaries.
 But before we go any further with this, we need to introduce a structure for pandas code when doing data science work.
 We structure our code much like 'the pipe', `%>%` in the tidyverse packages from R-Studio.

 ### Combining multiple operations